Sharing is caring!

 Make (hands down) the BEST Hawaiian garlic shrimp with this easy recipe!
 It’s made with simple ingredients that create INSANE umami flavor – and don’t worry, it’s beginner-friendly!
 Your family won’t be able to resist coming back for more!

-Hawaiian garlic shrimp on a plate of rice.
+Hawaiian garlic shrimp with rice and lemon wedges on a white plate.

 One of the most popular dishes eaten while in Hawaii, aside from tuna poke, is the Hawaiian garlic shrimp… It’s so finger-licking good!